 AIS (Automatic Identification System) is being used as an aid to navigation to improve and enhance services to mariners.
 IALA Recommendation A-126 (On The Use of the Automatic Identification System (AIS) in Marine Aids to Navigation Services) and IALA Guideline No. 1062 (On the establishment of AIS as an Aid to Navigation) provide technical details on the use of real, synthetic and virtual AIS aids to navigation.

 AIS AtoN can currently be implemented in three ways - real, synthetic and virtual.
 In the future, methods other than AIS will also be available to generate virtual aids to navigation.

+However,the discussion of the 58th session of IMO NAV Sub-Committee (2012) decided that the definition of AIS-AtoN classified only physical AIS-AtoN and virtual AIS-AtoN because from the mariner’s view point, there is no difference between real AIS-AtoN and synthetic AIS-AtoN, both are associated with a physical AtoN on the sea.
+This recommendation is for the use of AtoN service providers or authorities and the authorities should know the difference of real AIS-AtoN and synthetic AIS-AtoN and therefore this Recommnedation and associated Guideline retains the use of three types of AIS-AtoN, real, synthetic and virtual.

 Real and Synthetic AIS AtoNs

 A ‘Real’ AIS AtoN Station is a physical aid to navigation fitted with an AIS device.

-For practical or economic reasons it may not be appropriate to fit an AIS to an AtoN.
-In this case, the ‘Synthetic’ AIS approach may be taken.
-There are two types of synthetic AIS AtoN, ‘Monitored’ and ‘Predicted’.
+When it is not appropriate to fit AIS on an AtoN, the ‘Synthetic’ approach may be taken.
+A Synthetic AIS-AtoN is where the AtoN information is transmitted from an AIS station located remotely from the AtoN.

-A ‘Monitored Synthetic AIS AtoN’ is transmitted from an AIS Station that is located remotely.
-The AtoN physically exists and there is a communication link between the AIS Station and the AtoN.
-The communication between the AtoN and AIS shall confirm the location and status of the AtoN.

-A ‘Predicted Synthetic AIS AtoN’ is transmitted from an AIS Station that is located remotely.
-The AtoN physically exists but the AtoN is not monitored to confirm its location or status.
-Predicted Synthetic AIS AtoN should not be used for floating aids to navigation.

 Virtual AIS AtoN

 A Virtual AIS AtoN is transmitted from an AIS station to establish an aid to navigation that does not physically exist.
 In this case, a digital information object will appear on the navigational system for a specified location, even though there is no physical AtoN.
 A nearby base station or AtoN station could broadcast this message.
 The AIS message will clearly identify this as a Virtual AIS AtoN.